medley56/space_packet_parser/docs/source/developers.md

 ```

 ## Making a Pull Request
 Feel free to fork this repo and submit a PR!
+- If you are working on an issue, link your PR to that issue.
-We do trunk-based development so all PRs should be destined for the
+- All PRs should be destined for the `main` branch (trunk-based development).
-`main` branch.
-Reviews are required before merging and our automated tests must pass.
-Please see the following
+- Reviews are required before merging and our automated tests must pass.
-checklist for a basic set of requirements before we will merge a PR.

-Please use the PR template when submitting a PR.
+- Please fill out the PR template that is populated when creating a PR in the GitHub interface.

 ## Release Process
 Reference: [https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)